 Housesitters get ready for their first Oxford housesit

 Final preparations for the family trip were almost done.
 Bags were zipped up and a quick lunches eaten.
 While Gill ensured that each of the 3 children had everything they would need for their trip, Jim took us out back.
 He went through the routine of feeding the chickens, collecting the eggs, watering the greenhouse and filling the bird feeders.
 These would be our daily chores.

 Back at the housesit, K2 the cat made an appearance no doubt drawn by the activity in the kitchen.

 In the driveway a few minutes later we waved off the family.
+Now we were live in house and pet sitters left alone to care for the homestead and pets.
 They had set us up with a car which was very nice.
 We were probably a mile from the village and 8 miles from Oxford.
 With a car we could run into the city for groceries, and do a bit of sightseeing beyond the village.
 The car was also nice to have in case of a pet emergency.

 At the Oxfordshire housesit – on our own with the pets

 We sat down in the kitchen with Hudson, who was still sniffing us.
 Satisfied, he eventually made himself comfortable on his doggie bed.
 It was a little odd at first.
 Here we were, strangers in a strange house.
 We had spent all of an hour with them.